akeever2/akeever/content/course/_index.md

 ---
 title: Course Materials
-description: "My portfolio includes abstracts, published papers, and products for research I have contributed to, as well as a collection of online educational resources I have created."
+description: "Here you will find course materials and public-facing websites and GitHub repositories for my courses.
+I am always happy to share non-public materials, such as exams and assignment solutions, with fellow educators."
 author: ""
 show_post_thumbnail: true
 show_author_byline: true